Education

 What to do next

-How this calculator works
+How to use this calculator

 The calculator subtracts the baseline from the current score and divides by the number of weeks between data points.